elastic/detection-rules/docs/experimental-machine-learning/readme.md

 ##### What does experimental mean in this context?

-Experimental model bundles (models, scripts, and pipelines), rules, and jobs are components which are currently in development and so may not have completed the testing or scrutiny which full production detections have been.
+Experimental model bundles (models, scripts, and pipelines), rules, and jobs are components which are currently in development and so may not have completed the testing or scrutiny which full production detections are subjected to.

 It may also make use of features which are not yet GA and so may be subject to change and are not covered by the support SLA of general release (GA) features.
 Some of these features may also never make it to GA.